-11 mind-melting photos will make you realise how shockingly small the Earth is
+11 mind-melting photos will make you realise how shockingly small the earth is

 “There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world,” former astronomer Carl Sagan has said.
 “To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we’ve ever known,” Sagan wrote in his book “Pale Blue Dot: A Vision of the Human Future in Space.”

-So, just how small is planet Earth really compared with the rest of outer space?
-These photos will help put our planet in perspective.
+So, just how small is planet earth really compared with the rest of outer space?
+These photos will help our planet in perspective.

-This humbling photo taken by NASA's Cassini spacecraft in 2013 shows what Earth, indicated by the tiny white arrow, looks like from 898 million miles away.

-Here, North America is superimposed next to Jupiter's Great Red Spot.
+Superimposed next to Jupiter's Great Red Spot is North America.
 As you can see in this to-scale image, Jupiter's giant storm would completely swallow the entire continent.

 Saturn's rings are a beautiful spectacle of the cosmos, but they look much better on Saturn than on Earth.

 Mars could become a second home for humanity, but it's only a little more than half the size of Earth.
-North America, for example, just barely fits on one of Mars' hemispheres.
+North America, for example, just barely fits on one of Mars's hemispheres.

-The tallest volcanic mountain in the entire solar system is Olympus Mons on Mars.
-If it were on Earth, it would completely cover the state of Arizona.
+The tallest volcanic mountain in the entire solar system is Olympus Mons on the planet Mars.
+If it were on Earth, it would completely cover the entire state or Arizona.

 Jupiter's moon Io is the most geologically active object in the solar system with more than 400 active volcanoes.
 North America has about 100 for comparison.